-Phase 2 - revisiting and consolidating initial sounds the children will need for reading and writing.
+Phase 3 - revisiting and consolidating the first sets of sounds the children will need for reading and writing.

-Phase 3 - expanding sound knowledge and begin to recognise digraphs (2 letters that make 1 sound, e.g. ch)
+Phase 3 - expanding sound knowledge and begin to recognise digraphs and trigraphs with more confidence (2 or 3 letters that make 1 sound, e.g. ch / igh)

 Useful games / activities (just click on each picture):